 Most noise is airborne, meaning that it is relayed through the atmosphere.
-This type covers everything from the conversations of passersby to noisy cats on February nights.
+This type covers everything from the conversations of passersby to barking dogs.

 Even though a house is physically isolated from all sides, noise can still find its way inside.
 These are some basic principles of noise transfer.